-Like its highly regarded academic and clinical standards, Rush’s long-standing reputation in research also attracts some of the most innovative minds in medicine.
+Rush’s history of research excellence attracts some of the most innovative minds in medicine.

-It was scientists at Rush who first determined the causes of scarlet fever and heart attacks, discovered sickle cell anemia, and developed one of the world’s first implantable pacemakers.
+Rush scientists were the first to determine the causes of scarlet fever and heart attacks.
+They also discovered sickle cell anemia and developed one of the world’s first implantable pacemakers.

-Today, Rush remains at the forefront of diseases from Alzheimer’s to osteoarthritis to AIDS, and is involved in more than 1,600 research studies, including trials of new medical and surgical therapies.
-Rush is a research leader in neurosciences, immunology, inflammation, infection, cancer and regenerative medicine.
+Today, Rush continues to spearhead research at the national level for diseases from Alzheimer’s to osteoarthritis to AIDS.
+Rush is involved in more than 1,600 research studies, including trials of new medical and surgical therapies.
+Rush is a research leader in neurosciences, cancer, immunology, inflammation, infection and regenerative medicine.
 And Rush continues to receive increases in NIH research funding for our research studies.